 But I have a specific idea for you.
-Rent a place in Mecatello in Le Marche.
+Rent a place in Mercatello in Le Marche.
 Find the Palazzo Comunale, the big square of the village, and then look under the portico for the un-romantically named Macelleria I.C.A.M.
-That’s a picture of it up there on the right.

 When you walk in and look to the right you’ll see a chalkboard like the one on the left.
 What’s on it?
 It’s your local meats that have been brought in for butchering.
 This is the essence of what the Italians like to call km 0, eating stuff from right around you.

-You can see that there’s lamb (agnelli) from Sacchi A of Mercatello, which is km 0 speak for where you’re standing.
+You can see that there’s lamb (the “agnelli” on the sign) from Sacchi A of Mercatello, which is km zero speak for where you’re standing.
 The veal comes from a little farther, maybe 20 km, around Urbania.

 But there’s another indication that this is the place where you should buy your meat.
 It’s in the slicing.
 No, they don’t put the prosciutto in a high-speed slicer and make those slim cuts out of it in a jiffy.
 No, that kind of abuse heats the meat and makes it not taste as well as it’s supposed to taste.
 What you do is hand slice it in slow, easy strokes.

 You take care of your meat, it takes care of you.
 Slow is better.
 Local is better.
 Freshly cut and wrapped in butcher paper is better.
 Styrofoam is a cover-up for lousy.